Competitive Data-Structure Dynamization: Introduction

 [2]{

-\\ \raisebox{-8pt}{ $t=#1$} \end{array} } [2]{\STACK{#1}{#2}} [3]{\STACKa{#1}{#2 \\ #3}} [4]{\STACKb{#1}{#2}{#3 \\ #4}} {\raisebox{12pt}{${\rightarrow}$}}
+\\ \raisebox{-8pt}{ $t=#1$} \end{array} } [2]{\STACK{#1}{#2}} [3]{\STACKa{#1}{#2 \\ #3}} [4]{\STACKb{#1}{#2}{#3 \\ #4}} {\raisebox{12pt}{${\!\rightarrow\!}$}}

+Bentley and Saxe's \emph{$k$-binomial} transform is a variant of the binary transform~\cite {bentley_decomposable_1980}.
+It maintains $k$ components at all times, of respective sizes $\binom{i_1} 1$, $\binom{i_2} 2$, \ldots, $\binom{i_k} k$ such that $0\le i_1 < i_2 < \cdots < i_k$.
+(This decomposition is guaranteed to exist and to be unique.
+Figure~\ref{fig: binomial transform} gives an example.)
+It thus ensures read amplification at most $k$, independent of $n$, but its write amplification is at most $(k!\, n)^{1/k}$, about $\frac{k}{e} n^{1/k}$ for large $k$.
+This tradeoff between \emph{worst-case} read amplification and \emph{worst-case} write amplification is optimal up to lower-order terms, as is the tradeoff achieved by the binary transform (see Section~\ref{subsec: offline}).

-But this naive approach leaves room for improvement.
-In production LSM systems the sizes of inserted batches can vary by orders of magnitude~\cite[\S 2]{bortnikov_accordion_2018} (see also~\cite{brodal_cacheaware_2005,bender_cacheadaptive_2014,bender_closing_2020}).
-The rate of query operations also varies with time.
-Non-uniform workloads (whose insert sizes and query rates vary) can be substantially \emph{easier} in that they admit a solution with average write amplification (over all inserted items) and average read amplification (over all queries) well below worst case, achieving lower total cost.
-Theoretical dynamization models to date do not address this.
-Further, merge policies obtained by naively adapting theoretical algorithms don't adapt to non-uniformity, so their average read and write amplifications are close to worst case on most inputs.
+These worst-case guarantees on read- and write-amplification hold both for \emph{uniform} inputs (where the inserted items have roughly the same sizes, and insertions and queries occur at uniform and balanced rates) and for non-uniform inputs.
+But a non-uniform input can be substantially easier, in that it admits a solution with average write amplification (over all inserted items) and average read amplification (over all queries) well below worst case, achieving lower total cost.
+(Roughly, this is achieved by trading build cost for query cost as the read/write ratio varies.
+For intuition consider a long sequence of insertions followed by a long sequence of queries.)
+Worst-case dynamization analyses do not capture this.
+Indeed, transforms such as those above do not adapt to non-uniformity.
+Their build and query costs are close to worst case even on non-uniform inputs.

+We propose two new dynamization problems---\emph{Min-Sum Dynamization} and \emph{$k$-Component Dynamization}---that model non-uniform insertions and queries.
+We consider these as online problems and use competitive analysis to measure how well algorithms for them take advantage of non-uniformity.
+We introduce new algorithms that have substantially better competitive ratios than existing algorithms.

 [2] {\STACK{#1}{#2}}